kaizen-ai/kaizenflow/documentation/general/zenhub.md

   duration of the entire review process
   - The Issue doesn't go back to "In progress"
   - We rely on GH emails / PR interface to know what needs to be reviewed
-- As soon as the Issue is moved to Review/QA pipleline, it should be added to the currnet Sprint milestone
+- As soon as the Issue is moved to Review/QA pipleline, it should be added to the current Sprint milestone
 - The issue stays in Review/QA pipeline until all PRs are merged.
 It means that
   - All tests are written
     - If tests are in a separate PR than the PR with tests should be merged